 Keep in mind you will need to meet the requirements to be eligible for a deferral.
 Even if you meet the requirements, a deferral may or may not be the best option for you.
 Get in touch with your academic advisor to discuss your specific situation.

 The Exams Office looks at each case carefully.
-In order to ease pandemic-related stress in these extraordinary times, Concordia has extended acceptable reasons for requesting a deferral to accommodate students’ current challenges.
+In order to ease pandemic-related stress in these extraordinary times, Concordia has expanded the acceptable reasons for requesting a deferral to accommodate students’ current challenges.

-If your request for an exam deferral gets refused, your final grade for the course will reflect that you did not take your exam.
+If your request for an exam deferral is refused, your final grade for the course will reflect that you did not take your exam (a DNW notation will remain with your final grade, ex.
+F/DNW).
 Keep in mind that during the pandemic, Concordia is extending acceptable reasons for requesting a deferral.

 Deferring your exam will have implications for your graduation date and other academic goals as applicable.
-Get in touch with your academic advisor if you’d like to talk over the best course of action for you.
+Get in touch with your academic advisor if you would like to discuss the best course of action for you.

-Neither the pass notation nor the grade for the previous attempt of the course will be included in your GPA calculation.
+Neither the PASS notation nor the grade for the previous attempt of the course will be included in your GPA calculation (Cumulative or Assessment GPAs).
 The PASS notation indicates that the course has been successfully completed.
-With a repeated course, the grade for the previous attempt of the course is removed from the GPA calculation if a student selects the PASS notation, and this may affect you GPA.
+With a repeated course, the grade for the initial attempt of the course is removed from the GPA calculations when a student selects the PASS notation on the second attempt of the course, and this may affect your GPA.

 Certain courses have been designated as ineligible for selection of a PASS notation because they are governed by regulatory bodies and/or because they measure competencies on the basis of which access to a higher-level course is assessed.